-This rich, creamy KETO CHOCOLATE MOUSSE RECIPE is ready to devour in about 10 minutes!
+This rich, creamy Keto Chocolate Mousse recipe is ready to devour in about 10 minutes!
 It feels very fancy and decadent, but has just 3 net carbs per serving and couldn’t be simpler to make.

 I couldn’t survive my low carb life if it didn’t include a bit of CHOCOLATE!
 I bet many of you can relate. 😉

 While I often just keep it simple and reach for something like a Lily’s chocolate bar (the salted caramel one is my absolute fav), I also love to get in the kitchen and whip up a dessert that I can share with my family.

 Yes, they all eat and love our keto desserts too!
 I’m pretty picky about that ‘sweetener aftertaste’ so I do my best to eliminate it altogether.
 Keep reading for how I do that and what products I use!

 I just know you’ll love this easy chocolate mousse recipe.
 Nothing better than a 10 minute dessert!

 This post contains affiliate links.
 As an Amazon associate and member of other affiliate programs, I earn from qualifying purchases.